sebastian-d-bagley/sly-coyote-chess-engine/README.md

 # sly-coyote-chess-engine
 A chess engine.
-Rated around 2,100 on chess.com.
+Rated over 2,000 on chess.com.